 In the event an account becomes delinquent, a written notice will be sent to the student which will make the student aware of the delinquency and indicate that registration will be canceled if payment is not received or if a payment arrangement is not made with the designated personnel.
-Any person who has not responded to the above notice will receive a 20-day letter.
-This notice will inform the individual that registration will be canceled and he/she no longer will be allowed to attend classes unless financial arrangements are made.
-This notice will also state that the individual may be turned over to the Minnesota Collection Entity.
+Any person who has not responded to the above notice will receive a letter to inform them they may be turned over to the Minnesota Collection Entity.